-The Restorative Justice Administration Certificate emphasizes leadership, program and project development, victim and offender services, and community-oriented approaches to crime prevention and restoration.
+The Restorative Justice Administration Certificate prepares students for careers in the rapidly growing field of criminal justice, with emphases on program and project development, victim and offender services, and community-oriented approaches to crime prevention and restoration.
 To complete the certificate, you must complete six hours of required coursework, including Ethical Decision-making for Criminal Justice and Victimology and Restorative Justice, and six elective hours.
 Elective hours include courses such as Human Trafficking, Community Policing, and Juvenile Justice.

 Graduate certificates provide an opportunity for a focused program of graduate study in a specified topic.
 You may complete the certificate program while enrolled in a graduate degree program, or you may be admitted directly to the certificate program.
 The credit hours you take to complete your graduate certificate may be applied to a graduate degree program.